 ANNUAL PERFORMANCE EVALUATION

-All full-time faculty are evaluated on an annual basis by their supervisor.
+All full-time faculty are evaluated on an annual basis by their administrator.
 The annual evaluation includes the following criteria according to DBOT Policy 6Hx11-6.52, giving each element of the criteria equal weight as listed under the Continuing Contract section of this Faculty Handbook.

+Any concerns about the faculty member’s performance will be documented and discussed, including any issues related to their conduct, communication, or suitability for continued employment.
+All documented issues or concerns will be addressed through a remediation plan agreed upon by both parties in writing.
 The final step in the annual evaluation process will be a meeting with the faculty member’s supervisor to review the annual performance evaluation to determine areas of focus in order to become a more effective educator.

 If a faculty member has received an unsatisfactory evaluation during the Post-Award Performance Review period, they may appeal the unsatisfactory evaluation within ten (10) working days of the annual evaluation to their Vice President for an additional review.
 The Vice President may include any additional individuals (i.e. department chairs, subject matter experts, other faculty) or other resources as needed, in the process of making a determination as to the accuracy of the evaluation and either accept or reject the appeal within ten (10) working days of receipt of the appeal.

 ANNUAL CONTRACT REVIEW